 Toiletry Case: eBags Pack-it-Flat Toiletry Kit – This ebags toiletry bag has tons of space but packs flat so it doesn’t take up too much room in your duffel bag.

 Toilet Paper: Obviously something you can buy in Kathmandu or many places along the trail….but none of the bathrooms/squat toilets, including some in the lodges, provide toilet paper.

 Probiotics: Probiotics are good for women’s health and also your digestional tract.
-I took a couple of these each day, and I didn’t have any stomach issues the entire trip.
+I took Garden of Life vegetarian probiotics with me, and I didn’t have any stomach issues the entire trip.
 Not a guarantee, but taking these can’t hurt when you are traveling in a place where there is more bacteria than you are used to.
-You can pick them up at any health or natural grocery store, and make sure you get a kind that doesn’t need to be refrigerated, which makes them ideal for a trip like this.
+The Garden of Life capsules don’t need to be refrigerated, which makes them ideal for a trip like this.

 Toothbrush / toothpaste

 Earplugs: The walls at the lodges are thin, and it can be noisy at night.
 I brought earplugs and was very happy I had them.